binaryfox0/term-display/README.md

 Minimal dependencies requirements make it ideal for small, experimental projects.

 - Render a pixel-based screen into your terminal.
+- A built-in 3D rasterizer for 3D rendering
 - Compatible with third-party image loaders such as `stb_image`.

 ## Building